Likoma & Chizumulu Island Travel Guide Facts, History, Things to do, Accommodation, and getting there

 read more (also about the Chambo, and the other ferry options) on our

-Likoma has no recorded history prior to the arrival of the European colonists.
-Apparently, its remote location and difficulty of access, have made it a peaceful place for centuries.
-The local economy is mostly based on fishing and very little agriculture.
+Likoma has no recorded history before the arrival of European colonists.
+Apparently, its remote location and difficulty of access have made it a peaceful place for centuries.
+The local economy is mainly based on fishing and very little agriculture.

 Cassava plantations cover much of the lower slopes of the hills, with the upper parts being covered in low forest.
-Like Likoma, the baobab trees are protagonists of the landscape.
+As in Likoma, the baobab trees are the protagonists of the landscape.

-The electricity on the island comes from a generator, just like Likoma, it runs from 6 am-10 pm (with a break between 12-2 pm).
+The electricity on the island comes from a generator, just like Likoma; it runs from 6 am to 10 pm (with a break between 12 and 2 pm).

 There are no roads, but a well-constructed path running around the island’s shore, a nice hiking trail that can be walked in about three hours.